-Mizuho supports financial education at the elementary and secondary education level and the higher education level based on the belief that it is better to have a deep understanding of finance at a young age in order to live independently in an increasingly complex and globalized society, harnessing the Group's wide range of practical knowledge and know–how about finance nurtured through the provision of comprehensive financial services.
+Mizuho supports financial and economic education mainly at the elementary and secondary education level and the higher education level based on the belief that it is better to have a deep understanding of finance at a young age in order to live independently in an increasingly complex and globalized society, harnessing the Group's wide range of practical knowledge and know–how about finance nurtured through the provision of comprehensive financial services.

 Initiative Details, Targets, Achievements

-In the areas of elementary and secondary education, Mizuho is conducting research jointly with Tokyo Gakugei University, supporting financial education programs for teachers, and providing work experience opportunities for elementary and junior high school students.
+In the areas of elementary and secondary education, Mizuho is conducting research jointly with Tokyo Gakugei University, supporting financial and economic education programs for teachers, and providing work experience opportunities for elementary and junior high school students.
 In the area of higher education, we have funded lectures and courses at universities.

 In addition to pursuing these initiatives in Japan, we are undertaking a wide array of measures overseas that meet the needs of individual countries.